zesk/zesk/docs/hooks.md

 	$this->option_append("hooks", "delete", "project_deleted");

-Then `project_deleted` will be called with our object upon deletion.
+Then the method `project_deleted` will be called with our object upon deletion.

 ## External access to internal hooks